 According to some financial experts, staying in your home until you die may be the best possible option.
 If your home is transferred as part of an estate, its tax basis will be increased to the home’s current market value.
 The result is that whoever receives your home won’t have to pay capital gains on the appreciation in value between your purchase of the home and your death.

-If the value of your home doesn’t bring the estate’s value above the gift tax exemption limit – $11.4 million for 2018 – it won’t be subject to federal estate taxes, either.
-The new owner will have the option of either moving into the home or selling it without facing a significant tax liability.
+If the value of your home doesn’t bring the estate’s value above the gift tax exemption limit ($11.7 million for 2021), it won’t be subject to federal estate taxes, either.
+In this case, the new owner will have the option of either moving into the home or selling it without facing a significant tax liability.

 However, if your child decides to sell the home without living in it, he or she may face a painful tax consequence, as a home’s tax basis doesn’t change when it is transferred as a gift.
 Instead, its treated as if the recipient bought it for the same price you originally paid, so capital gains taxes will be due on all of appreciation that took place during your years of ownership.